ikeohachidi/ikeoha/content/posts/a-reason-for-pubsub-in-vue-ornament-vlog.md

   <or-vertical-menu/>
 <or-vertical-menu/>
 ```
 And this can go as deep as possible.
 So the challenge is how do i push up the event for the developer consuming the component to listen to it.
-One approach would be to listen to the event on a node and keep recursively emitt it to all parent nodes.
+One approach would be to listen to the event on a node and keep recursively emitting it to all parent nodes.
 But i don't like that, it'll pollute my `vue-devtools` inspector.
 So i went with implementing my own pubsub.

-PubSub is something i've heard of and got the idea of but never really had a reason to use in a project.
+Code [here](https://github.com/ikeohachidi/ornament-ui/blob/main/src/utilities/use-shared-event.ts).

+PubSub is short for publish subscribe.
+Somewhere there's something listening for the event(subscriber) and when the event goes off(published) the listener performs some action.
+So i just had to subscribe to my event in the top layer of my `vertical-menu` and then all children nodes can pubslish events, and once that happens the subscriber gets it.
+So with this approach i completely removed the recursive emission.